 Some people like to have a second opinion.
 Your doctor will not mind, and might be able to help you arrange this.

 You might have lots of questions.
 It is important to ask, even if you think you have asked them more than once.
 Your doctor won't mind.

 People often worry that they will be in pain if they have cancer.
 Or that the pain will be more than they can bear.

 Many people with cancer have no pain.
 For people who do, many modern drugs and other types of treatment can successfully relieve or control it.

 The first thing most people ask about having cancer is whether they are going to die.

 Many people with cancer are cured and others live for many years.
-Even when the cancer is not curable, things can be done to help manage pain or discomfort, or to slow the growth of the cancer down.
+Even when the cancer is not curable, treatment might help manage pain or discomfort, or to slow down the growth of the cancer.

-Unfortunately, it isn't usually possible for doctors to say for certain that cancer has been cured.
+It is not usually possible for doctors to say for certain that your cancer has been cured.
 They can’t definitely say that it will never come back.
-Living with this uncertainty is one of the most difficult things about having had cancer.
+Living with this uncertainty is one of the most difficult things about having cancer.

 This uncertainty can be helped by:

 - talking to your specialist or nurses or a counsellor